lyteword/chspurgeon-tod/volume-4/psalm-97.md

 ## Explanatory Notes & Quaint Sayings

 **Whole Psalm.** The two preceding psalms are songs of joy and thanksgiving, in which the gladness of Christ's people is poured forth as they go to meet their triumphant Lord at his second advent, and to bring him back in glory to assume his kingdom.
 The present psalm, in language sufficiently explicit, describes the completion of this great event, "the Lord reigneth"; Messiah is on his throne, and now the words of Ps 2:6, are fulfilled, "I have set my king upon my holy hill of Sion."
 Messiah's first act of sovereignty is judgment.
 Scriptures bearing upon that event are 2Th 1:7 Jude 1:14 Isa 66:15.
 The character of these judgments is given in the psalm: clouds and darkness encircling his throne, where, however, righteousness and mercy dwell; a fire which burns up his enemies round about; lightnings flashing upon the world, the earth trembling, and the hills melting like wax at the presence of the Lord, at the presence of the Lord of the whole earth.
-Peter, in his second Epistle, and third chapter, evidently refers to these events as yet future in his day.— *R.H.
-Ryland.*
+Peter, in his second Epistle, and third chapter, evidently refers to these events as yet future in his day.— *R. H. Ryland.*

 **Verse 1.** *The LORD reigneth.* Here's good news, glad tidings: *"The Lord reigneth."* It cannot be published without *praise,* without *rejoicing,* without *singing,* without *blessing.* We should dishonour this truth if we did not publish it; if we should with silence suppress it; if we should not speak well of it.
 It is so sweet and comfortable, that it fills the whole world with joy; and calls on every ear, and every tongue, and every heart, to be glad, to rejoice, and to praise God.
 Let the earth rejoice; let the multitude of isles be glad.
 As though he should say, Let nothing fear but hell: let nothing be disquieted but devils.
 Let the *lowest,* the *poorest* of the people of God, though but *earth,* yet let them rejoice in this, *"The LORD reigneth"*...